-We are happy to meet with you at our Ocala, Florida, office or any of our other locations around Florida.
+We are happy to meet with you at our Ocala, Florida office or any of our other locations around Florida.
 We understand that when you face an employment law concern, the situation can be stressful.
-So, we want to make things as convenient for you as possible.
+We want to make things as convenient for you as possible.

 Wrongful termination can happen when:

 - An individual with an employment contract gets terminated for a reason not permitted by the agreement

 - An employer violates a collective bargaining agreement when firing a worker